BOARD OF DIRECTORS

 Thomas Exler, Secretary

-Thomas was born and raised in Pittsburgh, PA, and became a board member of Jamie’s Dream Team in late 2012 after a year of personally volunteer with Jamie to help fulfill many dreams.
+Thomas is presently the Secretary of Jamie’s Dream Team.
+He was born and raised in Pittsburgh, PA, and became a board member of Jamie’s Dream Team in late 2012 after a year of personally volunteer with Jamie to help fulfill many dreams.
 However this was not his first time volunteering to help patients in his life.
 Thomas was born with a rare birth defect called bladder exstrophy, which led his mother and surgeon to found the first support group for parents of children with ostomy or intestinal or urinary diversions, where he learned the important points of helping others.
 As a 10 year old he was invited to make his first speech at a national conference, and since then has been asked to give many presentations all over North America, Europe and Australia.
 In addition to speaking he has spent many summers giving up his own vacation time to volunteer to work with teenage patients at many medical camps.
 Over the years, he has also either founded or been involved with founding multiple national support networks, and he is the past-president and currently the vice president of the Association for the Bladder Exstrophy Community, and well as the founder and chairman of Courage to Shine.